netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   in the checkout if both service has been selected.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.

+.. admonition:: Hint

+   **In case you like to offer preferred delivery options in your shop frontend, please note the following hint**

+   The plugin contains a tracking pixel due to reporting purposes of preferred services.
+   Its output is the URL where the preferred services are integrated via plugin as well as the number of plugin calls.
+   There is no personal data created or collected.

+      Deactivation: System -> Configuration -> Checkout -> DHL Versenden Tracking

 **Important:** The services *Preferred Day* and *Preferred Time* are **enabled by default!**
 Therefore the standard DHL handling fees will be added to the shipping cost.